-Join Tim Grey for an in-depth discussion in this video Image rotation, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Image rotation, part of Photoshop: Raw Workshop (2013).

 There's a good chance that you don't need to spend much time, if any, thinking …about rotating your images in 90 degree incriments and that's because digital …cameras include a sensor that allows them to determine how the camera was …positioned when the image was captured.
 For example, was the image captured in …the horizontal or landscape orientation, or was the scene captured vertically or …in portrait orientation?
 In some case though, the camera may not …know exactly what you intended.
 If you hold the camera at a 45 degree …angle for example, should it rotate the image to be horizontal or vertical.…